nVVEBd/php-sessions-express/README.md

 app.use(require('php-sessions-express')({
 	handler: 'file',
 	opts: {
+		sidName: 'sess_id', // Only use this when doing a AJAX POST from other domain - else delete this config key-pair
 		path: '/tmp/', //absolute path-to-folder where session files are stored
 		encoding: 'utf8',
 		matchReg: '[a-f0-9]{0,30}' 		//use a custom RegEx Matcher - default is /[a-f0-9]{32,40}/i
 		// IMPORTANT: use a string expression for "matchReg" }
 }));

 app.get('/restricted', function(req, res) {
 	if (req.session) {
 		res.render('hello', {